capeprivacy/functions/leader-election/README.md

 cape deploy function/ --url "wss://hackathon.capeprivacy.com"
 ```

-Then update the function hash and function id with the output in gossip_protocol.py file.
+Then update the function hash and function id with when starting up the nodes.

 Generate the crypto content (in python) and run:
 ``` python